Beyond Signal and Noise: Unraveling Scale Invariance in Neuroscience and Financial Networks with Topological Data Analysis: Conclusion and discussion

 \subsection{Acknowledgements}

 The second author is supported by the Dutch Institute for Emergent Phenomena (DIEP) research fellowship.
-The third author is supported by Dutch Research Organisation (NWO) grant number VI.Veni.202.046.
-We grateful to Katharina Natter for proofreading our manuscript.
+The third author is supported by Dutch Research Organisation (NWO) grant number VI.Veni.202.046 and NWO grant 613.001.651.
+We are grateful to Katharina Natter for proofreading our manuscript.